30 Everyday Home Products That Pose Risks Past Their Expiration Date

 Canned Food

-Throw out all cans that start getting rusty or that have started to bulge; the chemistry of the contents has been altered, and they are no longer safe for consumption.
+Throw out all cans that start getting rusty or that have begun to bulge; the chemistry of the contents has been altered, and they are no longer safe for consumption.
 Also, acidic foods like tomatoes have a much shorter lifespan than, say, canned corn.

 Cleaning Products